 She thought to protest, but the darkness had caught her other hand and was leading her away from him.
-With one final attempt to correct his assertion, her mind formed the words, but her lips would not cooperate.
+With one final attempt to correct him declaration, her mind formed the words, but her lips would not cooperate.
 Her dissent died before she could tell him: I do not have a husband!

 * * *

 The idea frightened her, for she knew, without a doubt, she could have no husband.
 Her father would never—.
 Her father?
 Who was her father?
 She glanced to her hand where a very prominent emerald ring rested on her finger.
 “That is not right,” she whispered in labored syllables.
-Yet, as her lips formed the words, another memory—this one of the skies filled with a torrent of rain and flashes of lightning and the crash of thunder—raced across her mind.
+Yet, as her lips formed the words, another memory—this one of fire rising up and consuming everything and then of the sun, so sharp it stung her eyes—raced across her mind.
 A strong hand held hers.
 A man’s hand.
-A gold band upon his finger.
-His hand soothing her and his voice—the same voice as the stranger—pleading with her to stay with me.
+A gold band bearing a signet upon his finger.
+His hand soothing hers and his voice—the same voice as the stranger—pleading with her to stay with him.

-She knew instantly she did not belong with him.
-She had to escape from wherever she was now.
+She knew instantly she did not belong to him.
+It was important for her to escape from wherever she was now.
 She had to leave before…before what?
-Try as she may, the memory remained out of reach; yet, without conscious thought, she knew whatever it was that she attempted to recall, it would change her life forever and not for the better.
+Try as she may, the memory remained out of reach; yet, without conscious thought, she knew whatever it was that she attempted to recall, it would change her life forever and, likely, not for the better.
 And not simply her life, but all those she loved.

 * * *

-It was several days before she could open her eyes without experiencing the continued pain in her head and the feeling of despair plaguing her thoughts, but today the harsh white pain had lessened substantially, and her vision had cleared.
+It was several more days before she could open her eyes without experiencing the continued pain in her head and the feeling of despair plaguing her thoughts, but today the harsh white pain had lessened substantially, and her vision had cleared.
 With care, she turned her head to the side to examine the room further.
-A large vase of flowers filled the gentle breeze from the open window with the scent of a spring day.
-She could see more than two dozen yellow roses—her favorite—mixed with bits of greenery.
+A variety of fragrances emanating from a large vase of flowers, which filled the gentle breeze from the open window with the scent of a spring day.
+She could see more than two dozen yellow roses—what she wondered to be her favorite—mixed with bits of greenery.

 Turning her head to the opposite side of the room, she realized she was not alone.
-The same man as previously sat in a nearby chair, one leg crossed over the other, a book upon his lap.
+The same man as she recalled from her first awakening sat in a nearby chair, one leg crossed over the other, a book upon his lap.
 His strong profile stole her breath away.
 Like it or not, he disturbed her.
 Although she had yet to view him standing, she could tell from his perfect posture, he was quite tall.
 His jacket, a dusty black, nearly gray, spread across his wide shoulders as if it would never tolerate a wrinkle in ne plus ultra.
-She studied his averted profile and realized he was classically handsome: His hair was the darkest of browns, his brows the same rich shade of russet.
+She studied his averted profile and realized he was classically handsome: His hair was the darkest of browns, but with hints of red, his brows the same rich shade of russet.
 His features square and angular.
 A strong, straight nose.

 Despite the distance between them, she sensed his power—his complete control of his world.
 He raised his head.
 Their eyes met and held.
 Strangely enough, she could not look away.
-His eyes threatened to steal her breath away.
-They were a pale silver and unsettling in a manner that had her wondering if he had judged her and found her wanting.
+His gaze threatened to steal her breath away.
+His eyes were a pale silver and unsettling in a manner that had her wondering if he had judged her and found her wanting.

 She knew she frowned, but she could not prevent her reaction.
 He had told her his name, but she could not recall it.
 His was not a face easily forgotten, and she was certain she did not know him.
 Even so, as there was no one else about, she cleared her throat to say, “Could you assist me?”